south-coast-science/scs_philips_hue/README.md

 # scs_philips_hue
 A light bulb moment.

-How to control Philips Hue light bulbs from South Coast Science data sources.
+How to connect Philips Hue light bulbs to South Coast Science environmental data sources.

 The name Philips Hue is the property of its owner: http://www2.meethue.com/en-gb